zeventbooks/MVP-EVENT-TOOLKIT/CODEBASE_CONSOLIDATION_STRATEGY.md

 - One codebase has the latest CI/CD, testing, and deployment automation
 - The other has the latest business logic, features, and UI improvements
 - Neither can be deployed safely without merging both

 ---

+## Consolidation Game Plan

+1. **Establish authoring flow** – Create or update content in `CODEBASE_CONSOLIDATION_STRATEGY.md` → summarize visually in `mind_mapping.md` → reference from feature-specific docs.
+2. **Track updates with scenarios** – Any change to CI/CD, clasp deploy, or QA targets must ship with an updated scenario definition for the monitoring CLI (see "Stage-Aware Monitoring Blueprint" below).
+3. **Reconcile repositories** – Align Apps Script + static assets first, then merge deployment automation.
+Use `mind_mapping.md` as the canonical diff tracker between the two local directories until they are unified.

+> ✅ **Reminder:** If a document conflicts with this file or the mind map, this file wins.
+Update downstream docs instead of forking guidance.

+---